apache/incubator-streampark-website/community/release/how-to-verify.md

 >
 >  select 1

->[StreamPark] StreamPark supports Scala 2.11 and 2.12.
+>[Apache StreamPark] Apache StreamPark supports Scala 2.11 and 2.12.
 Which version do you need ?
 >
 >1.
 2.11
 >2.
 2.12